katerdowdy/mensrights_askfeminists/README.md

 > After conducting natural language processing on text from posts and comments over the last year from the subreddits 'AskFeminists' and 'MensRights', how accurately can we predict which subreddit new content belongs to?

+## Contents
+In this repo, you will find the following the following notebooks:

+A. Data Collection

+B. Cleaning

+C. Vectorizing / Modeling

+as well as presentation slides and data from the two subreddits.

+This project was developed as part of the Data Science Immersive program at General Assembly in December, 2018.
+At the time of project completion, we had completed 6 weeks of the course.

+Software/packages required for running these notebooks: Python, Pandas, Numpy, Scikit-learn, Time, Tweepy, Json, Datetime, NLTK, Regex

+Webscraping: BeautifulSoup

 ## Process
 ### Web Scraping